yandex-research/DeDLOC/README.md

-# Distributed Deep Learning in Open Collaborations (NeurIPS 2021)
+# Distributed Deep Learning in Open Collaborations

 This repository contains the code for the NeurIPS 2021 paper